 - Up to one course counting towards a minor can be used for AE upon approval (2014-2016 catalogs and earlier).
 At least nine of the hours required for a minor must include coursework not used to satisfy the requirements of the BSEE (2016-2018 catalog).

 - Courses that lack substantial rigor (examples include, but are not limited to: CH 301, CH 304K, CH 305K, and INF 312).
 Also includes courses that apply to personal growth and do not apply to specific careers in ECE (like courses in PED and HDF).

-The guidelines for AE change, meaning that classes that were approved in the past for other students may no longer be eligible to be used in some instances.
+The guidelines for Academic Enrichment courses may change, meaning that classes that were approved in the past for other students may no longer be eligible to be used.
 However, once a class is approved towards your AE contract we will not revoke approval even if the guidelines change prior to your graduation.

 The Career Plan Statement serves two purposes.
 First, writing out your plan assists you in selecting appropriate elective courses and designing a plan that is right for you.
 Second, you will present this statement to the Undergrduate Faculty Advisor for approval on your Academic Enrichment application.
 Therefore, you should think carefully about your personal and career goals and choose courses that appropriately support those goals.
-If your Career Plan Statement is not accepted this is NOT a rejection for Academic Enrichment; you must RESUBMIT a new Career Plan Statement addressing the issues not accepted in the previous statement and any new courses suggested by the Undergraduate Faculty Advisor.

 In your statement, please address the following: